 Flap surgery may be used to remove tartar deposits in deep pockets.
 Bone and tissue grafts may also be recommended in addition to flap surgery to help promote bone growth.

-If you have signs of periodontal disease or need other dental care, make an appointment today or walk in at one of Dental365’s many locations in the New York metropolitan area.
+If you have signs of periodontal disease or need other dental care, make an appointment today or walk in at one of Dental365’s many locations in New York, New Jersey & Connecticut.
 We’re dedicated to providing knowledgeable, experienced care at your convenience and provide general dentistry services, as well as specialized treatments and procedures.